Is peanut butter keto friendly?

 I also don’t love the “keto friendly” peanut butter brands that use sugar alcohols in their nut butters.
 Too many people have adverse reactions with products that use sweeteners like erythritol.
 Plus food marketers tell you to subtract out the sugar alcohols from total carb counts.
 That’s just tricky marketing tactics at play since this strategy can lead you straight to a keto weight loss stall.

 I haven’t come across too many vegetable oils when I read most peanut butter nutrition facts.
 If you see anything labeled with canola oil or soybean oil, put it back.
 The entire point of following a keto diet is to bring down chronic inflammation.
 Even though the government says otherwise, highly processed vegetable oils keep you chronically inflamed.

 (But in the case of inflammatory vegetable oils, we do 😉)

-I like to go with an organic peanut butter I can store at room temperature.
-I don’t think there’s anything wrong with the brands that have to be stored in the fridge – I just think peanut butter stored in the pantry is a great option since it’s easier to work with.
+It’s easiest to go with an organic peanut butter that can be stored at room temperature.
+I don’t think there’s anything wrong with the brands that have to be stored in the fridge.
+I happen to enjoy the convenience of peanut butter that can be stored in the pantry.

 Curious where these extra toxins get stored?
 Or right – in your fat cells.